Azure/azure-sdk-for-c/sdk/core/core/README.md

 # Azure SDK Core Library

-In high-level languages, an [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) is commonly used.
+In high-level programming languages, an [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) is commonly used.
 For example, a generic JSON deserializer may call a user provided function to set an object property value (similar to [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern)).
 The principle requires a call-back function or a virtual table.
 In C, a call-back or a virtual table requires an untyped parameter `void *context`.
 It's very hard to work safely with such functions so Azure SDK Core library for C tries to avoid these technic.